 FAO AGRIS Open Data Set (ODS)

 The FAO AGRIS Open Data Set (ODS) has emerged as a cornerstone of open knowledge sharing in the agricultural and food sciences.
-Developed and maintained by the Food and Agriculture Organization of the United Nations (FAO), the FAO AGRIS ODS reflects a strong commitment to making agricultural science more accessible, reusable, and impactful globally.
+Developed and maintained by the Food and Agriculture Organization of the United Nations (FAO), the FAO AGRIS ODS reflects a strong commitment to making agricultural science more accessible, reusable, and impactful, globally.

 What is the FAO AGRIS Open Data Set?

-The FAO AGRIS Open Data Set (ODS) encompasses almost half of the records in FAO AGRIS, offering metadata and links to full texts on food and agriculture topics.
+The FAO AGRIS Open Data Set (ODS) encompasses almost half of all the +16 million records in FAO AGRIS, offering metadata and links to full texts on food and agriculture topics.
 Released under a CC BY 4.0 license, the ODS fosters the reuse of research outputs and accelerates progress toward key Sustainable Development Goals, particularly those stewarded by FAO.

 The complete ODS can be downloaded as an XML file.